 The agreement ``will foster an even stronger partnership with″ Coca-Cola, Blum said.
 Miami-based Burger King is one of Coke’s biggest customers and is the nation’s second biggest hamburger chain behind McDonald’s Corp.

 Coca-Cola spokesman Dan Schafer and Burger King’s National Franchisee Association president Julian Josephson declined to comment on the proposed agreement.
 The association’s members include more than 90 percent of the chain’s owners.

-The U.S. Attorney's Office in Atlanta is investigating the fraud allegations, first made in a former Coke manager's lawsuit.
-Matthew Whitley claimed Coca-Cola rigged a marketing test of the popularity of the new drink and artificially boosted equipment sales.
+The U.S. Attorney’s Office in Atlanta is investigating the fraud allegations, first made in a whistleblower’s lawsuit.
+Former Coke manager Matthew Whitley claimed Coca-Cola rigged a marketing test of the popularity of the new drink and artificially boosted equipment sales.